ThePutty/theputty.github.io/index.md

 ---
 layout: page
-title: Hi, I'm Tomáš
+title: Hi, I'm Tomas
 subtitle: A little introduction about myself
 ---

 ### About Me
 ***

-My name is Tomas Putna.
+- My name is Tomas Putna.

-- programmer, engineer, developer, IT and such
-- I rock a great mustache
-- I'm extremely loyal to my family
+- I’m an experienced Information System Specialist with a demonstrated history of working in the research industry.
+- Skilled in Programming Languages, Web Applications, Python, Flask and Ruby on Rails Framework.
+- Strong information technology professional with a Master’s degree focused in Information Technology from the Technical University of Ostrava.
+- My diploma thesis was focused on "Measurement of Triple Play Services in Hybrid Network".
+Configure all services through application layer(7) to physical layer(1).
+Optical and metallic directions using SOA (Semiconductor optical amplifiers)

 ### Education
 ***